justisGipson/google_cert/troubleshooting_and_debugging/week_three/README.md

 **Postmortems** are documents that describe details of incidence to help us learn from our mistakes.
 The goal of postmortems is to learn from what happened to prevent the same issue from happening again.

-In general postmortem should include include:
+In general a postmortem should include:

 * Details of what caused the issue